kismetwireless/kismet/docs/dev/tracked_component.md

 |Tracker Type|C++ Equivalent|Description|
 |---------|--------|-----------|
 TrackerMap | map/dictionary | Element contains additional sub-fields.
 All tracker_component objects are Maps internally.
-TrackerVector | vector<TrackerElement *> | Element is a vector of additional elements
-TrackerIntMap | map<int, TrackerElement *> | Element is an integer-indexed map of additional elements.
+TrackerVector | `vector<SharedTrackerElement>` | Element is a vector of additional elements TrackerIntMap | `map<int, SharedTrackerElement>` | Element is an integer-indexed map of additional elements.
 This is useful for representing a keyed list of data.
-TrackerMacMap | map<mac_addr, TrackerElement *> | Element is a MAC-indexed map of additional elements.
+TrackerMacMap | `map<mac_addr, SharedTrackerElement>` | Element is a MAC-indexed map of additional elements.
 This is useful for representing a keyed list of data such as device relationships.
-TrackerStringMap | map<string, TrackerElement *> | Element is a string-indexed map of additional elements.
+TrackerStringMap | `map<string, SharedTrackerElement>` | Element is a string-indexed map of additional elements.
 This is useful for representing a keyed list of data such as advertised names.
-TrackerDoubleMap | map<double, TrackerElement *> | Element is a double-indexed map of additional elements.
+TrackerDoubleMap | `map<double, SharedTrackerElement>` | Element is a double-indexed map of additional elements.

 ### Accessing the data:  Proxy Functions